mrranger/MrRanger/README.md

 I’m Andrey, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
-[Check out my portfolio.](https://mrranger.dev/)
+[Check out my portfolio.
+Soon!!!](https://vk.com/mrrangeryt)

 ## 📝 Latest Blog Posts